Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Note: The "Sales" metric factors in returns.
 "Gross Sales" does not.

-Number of product units included on returns (items sent back to the merchant).
-Return information is pulled from your connect sales platform and cannot be edited with Inventory Planner.
+The number of units of products included on returns (items sent back to the merchant).
+Return information is pulled from your connected sales platform and cannot be edited with Inventory Planner.

-The revenue amount (units * sales order price) sent back to customers following returns to the merchant.
+The amount of revenue sent back to customers following returns to the merchant.
 Return information is pulled from your connect sales platform and cannot be edited with Inventory Planner.

 Revenue

-Returns use the sales order return date, not original order date.
-This is the same as Net Sales metric in Shopify.
+Returns use the sales order return date, not original order date, matching the Net Sales metric in Shopify.

 The change in the revenue from the previous time period.